AMReX-Astro/Microphysics/README.md

 * `unit_test/`: code specific to unit tests within this repo.
 In particular,

+  - `burn_cell` will do a single zone burn given (rho, T) and a composition

+  - `burn_cell_sdc` will do a single zone burn in the simplified-SDC framework.

   - `test_eos` will test an equation of state by first calling it will (rho, T), and then calling it with other inputs to recover rho and/or T. A cube of data, with rho, T, and X is tested.

   - `test_react` will call a reaction network on a cube of data (rho, T, X).